AutoPas/AutoPas/docs/userdoc/ContainerInterfaceModel.md

 Historically this interface behavior was also called 'Linked-Cells-like'.

 ### Dynamic Rebuilding
 The particle neighbor lists are updated when a particle moves more than `verletSkin / 2` or at the rebuild frequency.
+For this, every particle stores the position at which its neighbor list was rebuilt last in a member called `rAtRebuild`.
 This was implemented in the [PR 821](https://github.com/AutoPas/AutoPas/pull/821), so refer to it for more details.
-For periodic boundary conditions or in an MPI-parallel simulation, the user is responsible for inserting the appropriate halo particles.
-The user must ensure that the last rebuild position (`rAtRebuild`) of the particle is shifted accordingly (same shift as the current position `r`).
-The neighbor list of this particle is invalid, but as the particle is added to a particle buffer and not to we do not need to rebuild the neighbor lists just yet.
-When not handled properly, this will lead to additional rebuilds which might negatively affect the performance.

 ## Internal Container Behavior
 For Verlet list-based containers to perform efficiently, the aforementioned behavior is a problem, because they rely on their list references to not change until the next list rebuild.